s-plane (Drag the 'X')

 • Moving a pole vertically changes the frequency of oscillation without affecting the decay/growth rate.

-• A pole exactly at the origin (s=0) produces a constant step function (integrator).
+• A pole exactly at the origin (s=0) produces u(t), which is not absolutely integrable and is not BIBO stable.